Marine Corps Jobs, MOS 0627 SHF Satellite Communications Operator

 The U.S. Marine Corps uses a Military Occupational Specialty system to assign codes to various roles and jobs held by service members.
 These codes are identified by the designation "MOS" and a series of four numbers.
 MOS 0627 is given to the position of Satellite Communications Operator, also called Satellite Comm Ops.
 It's part of the Communications Battalion.

-This is a PMOS, a primary MOS reserved for enlisted Marines, limited duty officers, chief warrant officers, and warrant officers promoted from within their primary MOS.
-Changes to an Active Component Marine's PMOS are subject to approval from CMC (MM).
-Changes to an RC Marine's PMOS require approval from CC (RA).
+This is a primary MOS (PMOS) reserved for enlisted Marines, limited duty officers, chief warrant officers, and warrant officers.
+Changes to an Active Component Marine's PMOs are subject to approval from the commandant of the Marine Corps (CMC) (Merchant Marines).
+Changes to a Reserve Component Marine's PMOS require approval from Central Command (Recruiter Assistance).

 Job Duties and Responsibilities of MOS 0627: Satellite Communications Operator

 The SHF satellite communications operator/maintainer PMOS identifies Marines who interconnect, energize, and verify the operation of SHF satellite terminal equipment.
 These Marines install, maintain, and operate their units' satellite communications platforms.
 They manage and contain both unclassified and classified information and data as well as teleconferencing in various environments, including within the garrison and tactical situations.

 These are the Marines who help provide the ability for service members stationed overseas to communicate via email with family stateside, from "bird" to "distant end."
 The "bird" is the satellite that enables this capability, and the "distant end" represents the communication's destination source.
 MOS 0627 Marines also facilitate all-important communications between platoons and between commanders and troops.
 They are effectively the electronic voice of the Marine Corps.